stijnwop/guidanceSteering/README.md

 ## Developers
 To quickly build a zip of the developer version without the needed extra's, use the `zip.bat`.

-_The zip.bat requires the application 7zip to be installed._

 ## Copyright
 Copyright (c) 2019 [Wopster](https://github.com/stijnwop).